http://www.readwritethink.org/classroom-resources/calendar-activities/ernest-thayer-author-famous-20251.html

 For more ideas on making trading cards, see the Character Trading Cards page.

-Featured in the Favorite Poem Project, "Casey at the Bat" is read by Lee Samuel, an Atlanta student.
+"Casey at the Bat" is read by James Earl Jones.

 Set up a small-group reading of "Casey at the Bat"using this Readers Theatre script.
 The script divides the text of the poem into parts for Casey, the umpire, and a series of fans.